james-maschal/snmp_fiber_project/README.md

 of interfaces for each switch deemed "critical", updated every 30 days.
 All data gets exported to a database for later retrieval.

-NOTE - You will need to add the MYSQL SERVER IP to Main.py, as well as update the .ini file directory.
+NOTE - You will need to update the .ini file directory with your own directory.

 ## Stage 1 - Index Report
 - The first thing this program does is check a file named "last_ran.ini" for the date of last index_report creation.
 If it has been more than 30 days, or if the file doesn't exist, It runs the index_report creation script.